If you’re debating staying in Allihies in Cork, you’ve landed in the right place.

 1. Grab a view of the village from above

-If you approach the village from the East side of the Peninsula, you’ll be able to pull into a small lookout point where you can look down over the village and the surrounding hills and water.
+If you approach the village from the East side of the Peninsula on the Ring of Beara drive, you’ll be able to pull into a small lookout point where you can look down over the village and the surrounding hills and water.

 You can see it on Google Maps before you go because you might blink and miss it otherwise.
 Gorse, heather, sheep and of course, the colourful houses are spread out beneath you to make a wonderful panorama for those Instagram shots.